Deir el-Balah sarcophagi

 Some of the sarcophagi are on display at the Israel Museum in Jerusalem.

 The Deir el-Balah anthropoid sarcophagi are pottery coffins created in the Bronze Age and discovered in the 1960s and 1970s.
 Around fifty anthropoid sarcophagi have been recovered from a cemetery in Deir el-Balah in the Gaza Strip that was used mainly in the 13th century BCE and perhaps a century before or after.
 The sarcophagi were created locally and influenced by Egyptian styles.
 Many of the coffins were looted by Moshe Dayan before the cemetery was excavated by Trude Dothan and Itzhaq Beit-Arieh.
-Some of the sarcophagi have ended up in the Israel Museum, the Hecht Museum, and the Bible Lands Museum.
+Some of the sarcophagi have ended up in the Israel Museum, the Hecht Museum, the Bible Lands Museum, and the Jordan Archaeological Museum.

 Discovery

 Following the Six-Day War in 1967, the Israeli military took control of the Gaza Strip.
 General Moshe Dayan looted various archaeological sites in the aftermath of the war, including a Bronze Age cemetery at Deir el-Balah.
 The cemetery was found by a local farmer while clearing sand dunes.
 The farmer contacted Dayan due to his reputation for acquiring antiquities.

 Dayan carried out illegal digging at 35 known locations and was most active in the 1960s and 1970s.
 Around 40 anthropoid coffins were illicitly removed from the cemetery at Deir el-Balah before the first scientific excavations by archaeologists were carried out in 1972.
 Many became part of Dayan's private collection.
+Staff from the Israel Museum restored some of the coffins and in exchange Dayan gave two to the museum.
+In the early 1970s the museum bought a further eight coffins from Dayan.
 The archaeologist Raz Kletter described Dayan as "a robber of antiquities, who had never acquired nor showed the slightest interest in acquiring scientific knowledge, such as methods of excavation, dating, stratigraphy, etc."

 The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict prohibits excavations in occupied territories except for salvage excavations.
 A salvage excavation jointly led by Trude Dothan and Itzhaq Beit-Arieh began at the cemetery in 1972.

-Following Dayan's death his widow sold his collection of antiquities to the Israel Museum for US$1 million; Lawrence Tisch provided much of the money through a donation to the museum.
+Dayan died in 1981 and his widow sold his collection of antiquities to the Israel Museum the following year for US$1 million; Lawrence Tisch provided much of the money through a donation to the museum.
 This prompted debate about the ethics of purchasing illegally acquired antiquities.
 The collection included 23 of the sarcophagi from Deir el-Balah.
 Sarcophagi from Deir el-Balah are also in the collections of the Hecht Museum in Haifa, the Bible Lands Museum in Jerusalem, and the Jordan Archaeological Museum in Amman.
+In 2003 an anthropoid coffin lid from Deir el-Balah was one of two items from Dayan's collection auctioned in Tel Aviv.